 4. Read books that talk about race and diversity.

-One book Guevara recommends is Right Color, Wrong Culture (Moody Publishers) by Bryan Loritts.
+One recommended book is Right Color, Wrong Culture (Moody Publishers) by Bryan Loritts.
 Loritt’s explores three cultural expressions that exist within every ethnic group.
 He shows why understanding these cultural expressions is important when looking for the right leader to move your organization toward multiethnicity.

 Loritts points out that Paul makes the case for a diverse yet unified church in Ephesians 2:14-15: “The Messiah has made things up between us so that we’re now together on this, both non-Jewish outsiders and Jewish insiders.
 He tore down the wall we used to keep each other at a distance.
 He repealed the law code… Instead of continuing with two groups of people separated by centuries of animosity and suspicion, he created a new kind of human being, a fresh start for everybody” (The Message).